Table of Contents

 Disadvantages of DNA Microarray

-- Particularly for mammalian genomes that are complex It is usually difficult to create arrays where multiple DNA or RNA sequences that are related do not connect to the same probe .
+- Design Challenges: Designing DNA microarrays, especially for complex genomes like mammals, can be challenging.
+Ensuring that multiple DNA or RNA sequences that are related do not connect to the same probe is difficult, which can impact the accuracy and specificity of the results.

 What colors are used in a dna microarray?